 Human civilization has thrived through social interactions.
 It does not do too well when in isolation.
-As a social animal, achieving and nurturing social wellness is crucial to mankind's wellbeing.
-Let us then understand, what is social wellness in detail.
+As a social animal, achieving and nurturing social wellness is crucial to humankind's wellbeing.
+Let us then understand, what social wellness is in detail.

 What is Social Wellness?

-Social wellness or social wellbeing simply refers to development of positive relationships with other people.
-Our social wellness is often indicative of our emotional and physical well-being.
+Social wellness or social wellbeing refers to the development of positive relationships with other people.
+Our social health is often indicative of our emotional and physical wellbeing.

-Thus, social interaction is essential for our overall health; so much so that the quality of our social relationships directly impact our behavioral health, physical health, emotional health, and mortality risk.
+Thus, social interaction is essential for our overall health, so much so that the quality of our social relationships directly impacts our behavioral health, physical health, emotional health, and mortality risk.

-These relationships can be friendships, romantic partners, platonic relationships, mentor-student relationships, acquaintances, relationships with neighbors, professional relationships, etc.
+These relationships can be friendships, romantic partners, platonic relationships, mentor-student relationships, acquaintances, relationships with neighbors, professional associations, etc.

 Importance of Social Wellness in the Workplace